How to Shop for a Mortgage

 Choosing a mortgage is a process you need to understand before you even complete an application.
 Despite efforts to streamline the application process online, mortgage loans tend to be one of the more cumbersome loan types to apply for.

-But you can simplify the process – and learn how to shop for mortgage rates – by understanding how it works and what you need to do to help your own cause.
+But you can simplify the process – and learn how to shop for mortgage rates – by understanding how it works and what you need in order to apply to help your own cause.

 How To Shop for A Mortgage in 7 Simple Steps